SwipeBank/rabbitplay/README.md

+##RabbitPlay

-Simple abstraction on top of python pika to deal with RabbitMQ.
+A simple abstraction on top of python pika to deal with RabbitMQ.